aubymori/MSPAToGo/README.md

 # MSPA To Go

-MSPA To Go is an application server that serves pages from MS Paint Adventures in a format digestible on mobile phones.
-With the original MS Paint Adventures site being discontinued, and the VIZ Media-run site being incredibly broken, there is no good way to read MSPA on mobile.
+MSPA To Go is an application server that serves pages from the MS Paint Adventures server that is digestible on desktop computers and mobile devices, without any external downloads, since the original MS Paint Adventures site no longer works, and Homestuck.com is incredibly broken.
-At least there wasn't until now!

 MS Paint Adventures is the work of Andrew Hussie, and I am not associated with MS Paint Adventures, What Pumpkin, VIZ Media, or the Homestuck Independent Creative Union.
 MSPA To Go is made out of love